-After starting Monsoon ’16 with Visapur trek, we had been looking for something exciting and much deliberation later, we zeroed in on the Garbett point-Matheran- Hashyachi Patti route.
+After starting the 3rd Season Of Mountains with the Visapur trek, we had been looking for something exciting and after deliberation, zeroed in on the Garbett point-Matheran- Hashyachi Patti route.
 The total trail length being 28 kms, considerable time was spent in formulating contingency plans and identifying all the possible exit points in the trek and finally one fine July morning, the five of us set out to complete this epic journey in a single day!

 The Gang: Abhishek, Manish, Shardul, Tejas & Me